The Malta ExperienceCurrently Closed

 It makes sense to see this attraction right before even beginning the tour around Malta.
 It is a lovely introduction to both the city and the country and watching the show is sure to inspire you to explore this incredible island even more.
 Be sure to book your tickets in advance and enjoy this lovely HD experience before you begin seeing the sights.

-The Malta Experience Opening and Closing Hours
+The Malta Experience Hours

 - No shows on Sundays at 14:00 between July to September.